The Best Questions to Ask When You Interview a Doula

 When asking questions, consider these topics:

-• If you’re curious, ask about the doula's journey to birth work.
 What brought them to this field?
 What do they love about it?
 What aspects do they find most challenging?
 How long have they been doing this work?
 What variety of birth experiences have they supported?
 (You’ll notice we did NOT include asking how many births a doula has attended… keep reading to learn why we don’t recommend this question.)

-• Ask how the logistics of hiring them work.
 How many times will you meet during pregnancy?
 When does their 24/7 on-call period begin and end?
 How does labor support work?
 What does their support package include?
 Do they have package options?
 Do they offer support for planned cesarean births, and if so what does that look like?
 How does payment work?

 We recommend reading the doula’s website first to see if they answer any questions there - that can free up time during your consultation to talk about other (more enjoyable) things!